-On the follow-up album, "Another Guitar on Christmas Day," I used traditional, classic, and international Christmas favorites, and tried to rearrange them creatively with a light jazz influence.
+On the follow-up album, "Another Guitar on Christmas Day," I again used traditional, classic, and international Christmas favorites, and tried to rearrange them creatively with a light jazz influence.

 I also released a digital single based on, "March of the Toys," written by Victor Herbert for his operetta and movie, "Babes in Toyland."
 I have always been a huge fan and admirer of the great Django Reinhardt, and thus the musical genre he created, Gypsy Jazz or Swing.
 Django was a member of the Manouche clan and, over time, his style of music became known in France as Jazz Manouche.
 So I took this great song and began it with a snare drum and guitar in the traditional fashion.
-However, the tempo then quickly changes to a Manouche style, with its driving rhythm and staccato lead guitar.
-The only other addition is the typical stand-up bass often heard in this music, hence the revised name, "March of the Manouche Toys."
+However, the tempo then quickly changes to a Manouche style, with its driving rhythm and staccato rhythm guitar.
+The only other addition is a stand-up bass often heard in this music, hence the revised name, "March of the Manouche Toys."
 It was a great deal of fun to record as was designing the album art.
 As a model, I used a Nutcracker doll I purchased in Germany when I lived there, then changed the long hair and beard to groomed sideburns and pencil mustache reminiscent of the Gypsy Jazz players in the 1930's and through the years.
-This single has done surprisingly well in a very short period of time and I fully expect it will lead to my next full album being a tribute to this fabulous music!
+This single has done surprisingly well in a very short period of time and it will lead to my next full album in tribute to this fabulous music!

 TO LISTEN TO SAMPLES OR PURCHASE CLICK ON THE ALBUM COVER BELOW: